AnirudhMaiya/Collaborative_Filtering/README.md

 Dataset link:<br>
 <a>https://grouplens.org/datasets/movielens/1m/</a>

-Some implementations:
+Some implementations:<br>
-1) User-User similarity was found out using Cosine similarity
+1) User-User similarity was found out using Cosine similarity <br>
-2) Embedding based Neural Network to predict ratings.
+2) Embedding based Neural Network to predict ratings. <br>
-   a) Model 1 has mean absolute error of 0.723618
+   a) Model 1 has mean absolute error of 0.723618 <br>
-   b) Model 2 has mean absolute error of 0.701187
+   b) Model 2 has mean absolute error of 0.701187 <br>

 Benchmarks:<br>
 <a>https://github.com/microsoft/recommenders/blob/master/benchmarks/movielens.ipynb</a>